Time To Think About Liquid Aeration & Seeding

 Aerators can be rented at tool rental shops and some big box stores.
 Seeding can be accomplished with a rotary or drop type lawn fertilizer spreader.
 A note of caution though: aerators, even the lighter models are very heavy and unwieldy.
 Transporting aerators can also be problematic.
 Without a pick-up truck and a method of loading and unloading the equipment, and a strong back, necessary to handle an aerator, perhaps the best option is to have a lawn care professional do the job.

-If core aeration and over-seeding makes sense at your home, contact ExperiGreen and let experienced technicians make this important maintenance and repair job a no-brainer.
+If core or liquid aeration and over-seeding make sense at your home, contact ExperiGreen and let experienced technicians make this important maintenance and repair job a no-brainer.

 Join Our Free Lawn Care Newsletter